Line bundles on perfectoid covers: case of good reduction: Introduction

 \subsection{Acknowledgements}

 We would like to thank Peter Scholze for very helpful discussions and comments on an earlier version, in particular for suggesting Theorem~\ref{t:v-Brauer} and its proof and for suggesting the argument for Lemma~\ref{l:bOx-p-divisible} in characteristic $p$.
-We thank Urs Hartl and Werner L\"utkebohmert for explaining to us how to prove Lemma~\ref{l:BL8-11} for general non-archimedean base fields.
+We thank Urs Hartl and Werner L\"utkebohmert for explaining to us how to prove Lemma~\ref{l:BL8-11} for general non-archimedean base fields, and we thank Ian Gleason and Peter Scholze for both pointing out an inaccuracy in an earlier version of Lemma~\ref{l:sheaf-assoc-to-special-fibre}.

 We moreover thank Johannes Ansch\"utz, Gabriel Dorfsman-Hopkins, David Hansen, Lucas Mann, Peter Wear and Annette Werner for very helpful conversations.

 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy-- EXC-2047/1 -- 390685813.
 The author was supported by the DFG via the Leibniz-Preis of Peter Scholze.